TREMA-UNH/neural-entity-context-models/README.md

 # neural-entity-context-models

-This repository is for the paper **Neural Entity Context Models** submitted to SIGIR 2023 Short Paper Track.
+This repository is for the paper **Neural Entity Context Models** submitted to CIKM 2023.

 ```Code``` contains the code of the Neural ECM models.